jim-lightfoot/mondo/README.md

-# mondo
+# The Mondo Libraries

+Mondo.Common
   A collection of useful classes for everyday .Net development.

+Mondo.Database
+  Classes for quick and easy database access